Clarence E. Hancock: Military service

 As a member of the New York National Guard's 1st Cavalry Regiment, Hancock attained the rank of sergeant and served on the Mexican border during the 1916 Pancho Villa Expedition.
 During World War I, he served in France with the 104th Machine Gun Battalion, a unit of the 27th Division, and attained the rank of captain as commander of the battalion's Company D. He subsequently served as an assistant to the division's judge advocate, J. Leslie Kincaid.
 The 27th Division commander, John F. O'Ryan, cited Hancock for bravery during combat at Jonc de Mer Ridge, near Le Cateau-Cambrésis, France, on October 18, 1918.
 During the fighting, Hancock personally conducted front line reconnaissance to determine the best locations to emplace his guns.
 While under fire throughout the battle, he maintained liaison with the Infantry units his company supported in order to enable their attack.
 For his heroism, Hancock received the Citation Star.
-When this award was converted to the Silver Star in 1932, Hancock's decoration was upgraded the new award.
+When this award was converted to the Silver Star in 1932, Hancock's decoration was upgraded to the new award.